-I describe how I got into The Clash in my review of London Calling, but it wasn’t a big leap for a teenage punk chick in the 90’s to make the connection between Rancid and Offspring and The Clash and Sex Pistols.
+I describe how I got into The Clash in my review of London Calling, but it wasn’t a big leap for a teenage punk chick in the 90s to make the connection between Rancid and Fugazi and The Clash and Sex Pistols.

 But as many listeners know, The Clash were really only a punk band for an album-and-a-half if you apply the purist three-minute, three-chord limit test.
-They shattered every expectation imaginable with the release of London Calling, then doubled down on musical diversity on the six sides of Sandinista!
-Not all of their wanderings proved to be successful, but the refusal to settle for same-o, same-o is a character trait I find admirable in anyone, and especially in an artist.
+They shattered every expectation imaginable with the release of London Calling, then doubled down on musical diversity with the six sides of Sandinista!
+Not all of their wanderings proved to be successful, but the refusal to settle for same-o, same-o is a character trait I find admirable in anyone, especially in artists.

 One thing that never changed with The Clash was their absolute commitment to social justice and human rights.
-Their songs could be satiric, blatant or incredibly moving but always focused on the place of the human being in an often indifferent, mean-spirited, short-sighted society.
+Their songs could be satiric, blatant or incredibly moving but always championed the little people in their struggle against an often indifferent, mean-spirited power structure.

 The Clash could make you laugh or make you cry out in rage, but they rarely failed to elicit a reaction.
-While I’ve never been one for nostalgia and was born too late to see them in their prime, I mourn over the meteoric brevity of their time together and the far too early loss of Joe Strummer.
+While I’ve never been one for nostalgia, I mourn over the meteoric brevity of their time together, the piss-poor parental timing that denied me a chance to see them live and the far too early loss of Joe Strummer.

 There’s never been another band quite like The Clash.